The original Romulan Bird of Prey model from Star Trek was trashed

-"Balance of Power" remains one of the most important episodes of Star Trek: The Original Series.
+"Balance of Terror" remains one of the most important episodes of Star Trek: The Original Series.
 After all, this was the tale that first introduced us to the Romulans.
 In the adventure, a Federation outpost located in the Romulan Neutral Zone comes under attack by a Romulan warship.

-When filming began on "Balance of Power," producer Bob Justman placed a call to his ace up the sleeve — special effects designer Wah Chang.
+When filming began on "Balance of Terror," producer Bob Justman placed a call to his ace up the sleeve — special effects designer Wah Chang.
 The uncredited artist was the brilliant creative mind behind the communicator, the Salt Vampire, the Tribbles and other iconic Trek costumes and props.
 Justman asked Chang to fabricate a new alien ship with a twist.
 He wanted something like a bird swooping down upon its enemy to wipe them out.

 Chang did just that, decorating the underbelly of his Romulan Bird of Prey with a graphic fit for the hood of a vintage Pontiac Firebird.
 The model was put into action and became a vital part of the standout episode.